pengkenlim/LSTrAP-denovo/README.md

 **Alternative download methods**

 HSS-Trans can be download RNA-seq FASTQ files in one of two methods.
 In the event that one method doesn't work due to reasons server-side, users are encouraged to use the other alternative.
-Download method can be specified using the --download_method argument.
+Download method can be specified using the `--download_method` option.

 For high-speed download using IBM Aspera file transfer framework:
 ```